Requirements for salvation: Obedience

 Not everyone who says to him, 'Lord'

-'Not everyone who says to me, "Lord, Lord," will enter the kingdom of heaven, but only the one who does the will of my Father who is in heaven.
+'Not everyone who says to me, "Lord, Lord," will enter the kingdom of heaven, but only the one who does the will of my Father who is in heaven [the one who obeys God].
 Many will say to me on that day, "Lord, Lord, did we not prophesy in your name and in your name drive out demons and in your name perform many miracles?"
 Then I will tell them plainly, "I never knew you.
 Away from me, you evildoers!" ' (Mat 7:213)

-It's true that Satan can perform miracles on earth (Exo 7:88:7; Job 1:62:7; 2Th 2:9) but he will never drive out demons, which they had been doing, otherwise his kingdom will not stand (Mat 12:246).
+It's true that Satan can perform miracles on earth (Exo 7:88:7; 2Th 2:9), but he will never drive out demons otherwise his kingdom will not stand (Mat 12:246).
 The only way demons can be driven out of people is by the Spirit of God (Mat 12:28).

-Jesus made it clear that only those who have believed in him can drive out demons and perform miracles in his name (Mar 9:3840).
-If they'd tried to drive out demons in his name without believing in him, they'd have suffered the same fate as the sons of Sceva (Act 19:136).
+Jesus made it clear that only those who have believed in him can drive out demons in his name (Mar 9:3840).
+If they'd tried to do drive out demons in his name without believing in him, they'd have suffered the same fate as the sons of Sceva (Act 19:136).

-To love God is to keep his commands (1Jo 5:3); and to love Jesus is to keep his commands (Joh 14:21).
-These Christians had performed miracles in his name but had never kept his commands, which meant that they'd never loved him.
-Consequently, he'd never known them: he'd never recognized them as his own.
+To love God is to keep his commands (1Jo 5:3), and to love Jesus is to keep his commands (Joh 14:21).
+These believers had performed miracles in his name but had never kept his commands, which meant that they'd never loved him.
+Consequently he'd never known them: he'd never recognized them as belonging to him.

-Spiritual gifts are not given to Christians on merit: they are given as the Holy Spirit determines, for the common good (1Co 12:711).
-Neither is a person saved through faith in Jesus Christ plus the operation of spiritual gifts: a person is saved through faith in Jesus Christ plus the obedience to him that comes from their faith (see opening texts).
+Spiritual gifts are not given to believers on merit: they are given, as the Holy Spirit determines, for the common good (1Co 12:711).
+Neither is a person saved through faith in Jesus Christ plus the operation of spiritual gifts.
+A person is saved through faith in Jesus Christ plus the obedience to him that comes from their faith (see opening texts).

-Jesus said that many will say to him on that day (the day when each of us gives an account of ourselves to God Rom 14:102), 'Lord, Lord, did we not prophesy in your name and in your name drive out demons and in your name perform many miracles (v22)?'
+Jesus said that many will say to him on that day (the day when we appear before his judgement seat to give an account of ourselves to God 2Co 5:10; Rom 14:102), 'Lord, Lord, did we not prophesy in your name and in your name drive out demons and in your name perform many miracles?'
 Many will say that to him.
 Think about that.

 Obedience of the prophets